 Positive parenting is a multi-faceted ideal, but you shouldn’t be overwhelmed by the enormity of the task, as it’s a gradual, ongoing process for both the child and their parents.
-In fact, there’s an awful lot you can do to help your child progress whilst away from school.
+In fact, you can do an awful lot to help your child progress whilst away from school.

 Let’s have a look at just some of the things parents can be doing now.